ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli-v1.md

   -i, --host-id string              The identifier of a host in a host group.
 This flag is only available for dedicated hosts.
   -p, --placement-group-id string   The identifier of the shared processor pool placement group the pool will be added to.
   -r, --reserved-cores int          The integer amount of reserved processor cores for the shared processor pool.
+  -u, --user-tags strings           Comma separated list of user tags to be attached to the placement-group.
 ```

 ---